PaulmannLighting/ashv2/README.md

     // Crate a response channel with a specified size. let (response_tx, response_rx) = channel(64);
-    // Create the ASHv2 actor.
+    // Create the ASHv2 actor, passing in the response transmitter
+    // and a messaging channel size.
     let actor = Actor::new(serial_port, response_tx, 64).expect("Failed to create actor");
     // Spawn the actor's tasks to handle communication.
     // This also returns a proxy to communicate with the actor.